From First DUI to Death Penalty

 Risk Protection Orders (Red Flag Laws)

 Florida’s Risk Protection Order law (F.S.
-790.401) allows law enforcement to petition a court to temporarily remove firearms from individuals deemed a danger to themselves or others.
+790.401) allows law enforcement to petition a court to temporarily remove firearms—similar to protections in domestic violence cases— from individuals deemed a danger to themselves or others.
 An RPO can result in immediate seizure of your firearms, a ban on possession for up to 12 months or longer, and prohibition from being in the presence of firearms.

 Often, these orders are issued without you being present to defend yourself.
 We provide aggressive representation in contested RPO hearings, challenge the evidence presented against you, and assist clients in seeking the return of their firearms once an RPO expires.